 With a max burner output of 20,000 BTU, you'll have everything you need to handle any cooking task.

-Wolf is an established name in appliance design, with their trademark red knobs making them an instantly recognizable product in any kitchen.
+Wolf range is an established name when it comes to stove design.
+Their trademark red knobs making them an instantly recognizable product in any kitchen.
 This Wolf creation represents the highest of the high-end, with an eye-popping price tage to match.
 But if you're willing to pay the premium, you'll be rewarded with a world-class cooking experience from top to bottom.
 Burners are capable of heat output ranging from 300 BTU to 20,000 BTU, and the sealed black porcelan-coated burner pans make cleanup easy.
 Dual convection allows you to easily control heat and airflow in the oven, while a built-in temperature probe lets you leave nothing to chance.
 The control panel blends into the stainless steel finish when not in use, and automatic flame reignition improves temperature control and peace of mind.
 Overall, this is a stunningly designed dual fuel range that would be at home in the highest-end kitchens around the world.

-Speaking of ultra-high-end, meet this stunner from Thermador.
+Speaking of ultra-high-end, meet this stunner from Thermador range.
 Featuring a slide-in design, stunning stainless steel finish, and sturdy front-panel control knobs, you certainly can't miss this beauty.
 But does it have the cooking power to match?
 Absolutely.
-It features six Star Burners, Thermador's patented star-shaped burners that increase heat distribution and even cooking power.
+It features six Star Burners.
+Thermador range's patented star-shaped burners that increase heat distribution and even cooking power.
 It also boasts the world's lowest simmer capabilites, able to reduce burner heat to 100F.
 As for the oven, you'll enjoy full convection cooking, precise temperature control, and a wide range of bake and broil options for even the most specific cooking needs.
 Plus, six rack levels and a lareg oven door make placing and monitoring your food incredibly easy.
 Plus, it's all packed into a design that's made from the world's best materials and built to last.

 Keeping the high-end theme going, meet the Miele HR19342DFG.
-It boasts everything you've come to expect from luxury ranges, including six sealed burners, a wide range of BTU output options, true convection, continuous grates, included temperature probe, TwinPower convection fans, 21 operating modes, MasterChef automatic cooking programs, and a clean touch stainless steel front to avoid smudges.
+This Miele range boasts everything you've come to expect from luxury ranges, including six sealed burners, a wide range of BTU output options, true convection, continuous grates, included temperature probe, TwinPower convection fans, 21 operating modes, MasterChef automatic cooking programs, and a clean touch stainless steel front to avoid smudges.
 The Miele HR19342DFG is an excellent choice.

 Dual fuel ranges are a great way to get the best of both worlds when it comes to your range, and the models we've listed above are among the best of the best.
 Whether you choose one of these or pick another option not listed here, make sure you do your research and understand exactly what you're buying (and what you aren't.)
 And remember—no two kitchens are the same.
 What's right for you may not be right for someone else.
 Happy range shopping!